 The 'expectations of professional behaviour' include the nature of professional regulation and the responsibilities involved in being a regulated professional.
-In particular, we expect assessment to enable learners to demonstrate how they understand and are able to meet the HCPC standards of conduct, performance and ethics.
+In particular, we expect assessment to allow learners to demonstrate how they understand and are able to meet our standards of conduct, performance and ethics.